This Chocolate Chia Seed Pudding is full of rich, creamy flavor. Blended for smoothness, with chia seeds to thicken it perfectly.

 Chocolate Chia Seed Pudding Tips

-- Blend until smooth: A strong blender will blend it in one go, but a less powerful one may need blending a few times to smooth the mixture.
+- Blend until smooth: A strong blender will blend in one go, but just blend until smooth.

 - Allow time to set: After making it, let it sit for a few hours to thicken as the chia seeds set.